 Notice that each step of algebra in the previous proof is correct.
 For instance, if a = b, then $a^2 = b^2$ is correct.
-And $(-1)^2$ and 1^2 are both equal to 1.
+And $(-1)^2$ and $1^2$ are both equal to 1.
 So the majority of the proof contains proper techniques.
 It contains just one problem: It starts by assuming something that isn't true.
 Unfortunately, one error is all it takes for a proof to be incorrect.

 Note: When writing proofs, never assume something that you don't already know to be true!

-Question 2.92.
+In particular, if you are trying to prove an equality, never start with the equality and work both sides until you get the same thing.
+As demonstrated in the previous example, this is not a valid proof technique. $\star$ Question 2.94.
 When you are given an equation to prove, should you prove it by writing it down and working both sides until you get them both to be the same?
 Why or why not?

 Let's be clear about this issue.
-If an equation is correct, you can work both sides until they are the same.
-But as Example 2.91 demonstrated, if an equation is not correct, sometimes you can also work both sides until they are the same.
-This should tell you something about this technique.
-Question 2.93.
+If you known an equation is correct, you can work both sides of it until you get to some desired conclusion.
+However, if you have an equation and you do not know whether or not it is correct, you cannot start your proof by considering that equation.
+As Example 2.93 demonstrated, if an equation is not correct, sometimes you can work both sides until they are the same, which gives the illusion that you have proven that it is correct, which is clearly not possible.
+Hopefully this makes it clear to you that beginning a proof with an unknown equation (e.g. the equation you are trying to prove) and using it in your proof is not valid.

+★Question 2.95.
 You are given an equation.
 You work both sides of it until they are the same.
 Should you now be convinced that the equation is correct?
 Why or why not?